 5.1.14.
 Strategic Planning

-The Strategic Planning Committee shall consist of members appointed by the Chair, with representation from each of the three Society technical areas.
+The President-Elect of the UFFC-S shall be the chair of the Strategic Planning Committee.
+The Chair of the Strategic Planning Committee shall appoint Committee members, with representation from each of the three Society technical areas.
 The Committee shall review Society activities and goals, remain cognizant of IEEE-wide strategic initiatives, and suggest strategies for the long-term health of the Society.
 The Committee shall present its recommendations to AdCom for review and possible action.

 5.2.
 Ad Hoc Committees